 Some courses are not among the state-required courses and will only receive local credit.
 If a class is local credit, it will be noted in the course description, and it will not count as credit toward graduation.

 Such as, but not limited to, the following courses:

 - Office aide

 - Library aide

 - Counselor aide

-- ACT/SAT Prep

-- Teen Leadership

 - UIL Courses

+- Robotics

+- o Math

+- Science

 - Reading Enrichment

 - EOC Intervention

+- Math

+- o English

+- Science

+- Social Studies

-- Student Leadership
+- Student Leadership (Student Council)